The Crown's Game by Evelyn Skye

 There is a building of sweet friendship and romance between our clever heroine Vika with fellow enchanter Nikolai and Pasha.
 I liked how it remained in the background, as the stakes for the battle made it practical.
 Although I liked each character, I didn't feel a swoony connection to the romance.
 The magical battles were more than enough to keep me happy with the story.

 THE CROWN'S GAME is a great addition to alternate historical fantasy in the YA genre.
-The ending ensures readers will want to grab the next book while vivid settings, wonderous magic, and danger thrill us.
+The ending ensures readers will want to grab the next book while vivid settings, wondrous magic, and danger thrill us.